-“We gather every year to celebrate the lives of loved ones, it’s such a meaningful and important thing for people to be able to do,” said Rhona Baillie, Chief Executive of the hospice.
+“We gather every year to celebrate the lives of loved ones,” said Rhona Baillie, chief executive of the hospice.

 “It is a special time of year to share memories of the happiness they brought.
 This year’s Light Up a Life concerts are particularly special for us as they are the last ones we will celebrate at Carlton Place before moving to our new home in Bellahouston Park next year.”